 Councils work closely with all government departments and are materially affected by the financial decisions made by those departments.
-Council Chief Executives, through the offices of SOLACE, have been meeting regularly with the Permanent Secretaries and have developed a system of nominees, corresponding to the Civil Service "Senior Responsible Officer" (SRO) model to begin to work towards delivery of the Programme for Government.
-Our member councils are implementing their community plans - statutory instruments designed to ensure better targeting of all public expenditure through local,
+Council Chief Executives, through the offices of SOLACE, have been meeting regularly with the Permanent Secretaries and have developed a system of nominees, corresponding to the Civil Service "Senior Responsible Officer" (SRO) model to begin to work towards co-design and co-delivery of the Programme for Government's stated priorities and outcomes.
+It will be equally as important that central and local government work closely together to bring forward any revised Industrial Strategy for Northern Ireland which seeks to build a globally competitive economy that works for everyone.

-"place shaping" determinants married to regional strategic priorities - aligned to the outcomes of the Programme for Government.
+Our member councils are implementing their community plans - statutory instruments designed to ensure better targeting of all public expenditure through local, "place shaping" determinants married to regional strategic priorities - aligned to the outcomes of the Programme for Government.
 Councils in partnership are developing a measurement system to monitor delivery, also aligned to the indicators expressed in the PfG.
 Many of the proposals outlined in the Briefing are likely to have an adverse effect on the ability to deliver the Programme for Government and likewise, the short to medium term delivery of council-led community plans will be seriously impacted.
 Specific impacts are outlined in section 3.2 below.

-It is noticeable that there is no reference anywhere in the document to community planning, despite the statutory duty placed on all departments by S75 of the Local Government (NI) Act 2014, and the potential savings to N.I.'s income and efficiency that could be made by better central-local collaboration and joined up delivery, as evidenced by Scotland's Single Outcome Agreements, where all public service partners at council level commit to Economic Recovery and Growth:
+It is noticeable that there is no reference anywhere in the document to community planning and the importance of a strong central and local government partnership, despite the statutory duty placed on all departments by S75 of the Local Government (NI) Act 2014, and the potential savings to N.I.'s income and efficiency that could be made by better central-local collaboration and joined up delivery, as evidenced by Scotland's Single Outcome Agreements, where all public service partners at council level commit to Economic Recovery and Growth: